NagusameCS/IVY/README.md

 - **Dark Mode**: Toggle between light and dark themes.
 - **Dynamic Content Loading**: Fetches lessons and resources from a remote repository.
 - **Search Functionality**: Real-time search with suggestions and filtering.
-- **Lesson Modal**: Displays lesson content in a modal with support for Markdown and LaTeX.
+- **Lesson Modal**: Displays lesson content in a modal with support for:
+   - Standard MD
+   - LaTeX
+   - Charts
+   - Diagrams
+   - Desmos Integration - Currently pending approval
+   - Markscheme
 - **Social Banner**: Automatically displays a banner when the page is shared.
 - **Interactive Elements**: Includes animations, dropdowns, and hover effects.
+- **Continuity**: Dark mode / Light mode sync across subpages without user data

 ---

 ## File Structure

-The `index.html` file is self-contained and relies on external libraries for styling and functionality.
+The `index.html` file is self-contained and relies on external libraries for styling and functionality, as are the adjacent subpages, our development cycle is currently too quick to continuously update this section however upon completion a full tree will be uploaded.

 ---